LOCUM TENENS MEANING

 • How do I apply for open jobs with Hayes Locums?

-You can apply directly on the Hayes Locums website by clicking on “Quick Apply.”
+You can apply directly on the Hayes Locums website by clicking on “Search Jobs” in the main navigation.
 Your application will go directly to one of our specialized consultants and he or she will assist you with the completion of your full application.

 • How will I be compensated for my locum tenens assignment?